 Py-BOBYQA: Derivative-Free Optimizer for Bound-Constrained Minimization

-Release: 1.4.1
+Release: 1.5.0

-Date: 11 April 2024
+Date: 16 September 2024

 Author: Lindon Roberts

-Py-BOBYQA is a flexible package for finding local solutions to nonlinear, nonconvex minimization problems (with optional bound constraints), without requiring any derivatives of the objective.
+Py-BOBYQA is a flexible package for finding local solutions to nonlinear, nonconvex minimization problems (with optional bound and other convex constraints), without requiring any derivatives of the objective.
 Py-BOBYQA is a Python implementation of the BOBYQA solver by Powell (documentation here).
 It is particularly useful when evaluations of the objective function are expensive and/or noisy.

 That is, Py-BOBYQA solves